 In February, 2017 Continuum, Distritofonica, and the Universidad de los Andes were able to send Drury to Bogota for the first time to do two weeks of performances, recordings, workshops, jam sessions, and all kinds of informal exchanges.

 Pre-performance recording session at Auditorio Mauricio Lleras, University of the Andes.
 “Mange” Maria Angelica Valencia (bass clarinet), Ricardo Arias (electronics & balloon), Andrew Drury (percussion).
 (Photos by Max Drury)

-This is an ongoing exchange with Kassel-based pianist/composer Ursel Schlicht and her Sonic Exchange project, and others.
-Schlicht has performed at Soup & Sound several times and in 2016 did a recording there.
-In July 2017 Continuum presented workshops with Kurdish refugees from Syria and Turkey, and supported concerts with artists from Germany, Ireland, Canada, France, Luxembourg, and the US.
+This is an ongoing exchange between Continuum, Kassel-based pianist/composer Ursel Schlicht and her SonicExchange project, and others.
+Schlicht has performed, recorded, and rehearsed at Soup & Sound several times.
+With funding from the City of Kassel and the state of Hesse, in July 2017 Continuum and SonicExchange co-presented workshops for Kurdish refugees from Syria and Turkey, workshops with University of Kassel students, and concerts featuring artists from Germany, Ireland, Canada, France, Luxembourg, and the US.

 information TBA for a residency in 2018